 Students will not be required to complete any test or measure in order to be admitted to School.
 Once students are formally enrolled, formal and informal assessments may be administered to determine the most appropriate instructional plan and placement for each student.

 SECTION 2.
-If capacity of the The Leadership School is insufficient to enroll all students who submit an application during the open enrollment period (established in March of each year), the School will use a lottery admissions process in order to assure all applicants an equal chance of gaining admission.
+If capacity of The Leadership School is insufficient to enroll all students who submit an application during the open enrollment period (established in March of each year), the School will use a lottery admissions process in order to assure all applicants an equal chance of gaining admission.

-NOTE FOR CUSTOMIZING: See Section 160.410 RSMo, which allows charter schools to make exceptions to the equal chance of admissions practice for geographic areas around the school, children whose siblings attend the school or whose parents are employed at the school as well as for high risk students in certain instances or students who will be eligible for the free and reduced price lunch program in the upcoming school year.

 SECTION 2.1.
 Priority for enrollment will be given in the following order in accordance with the charter:

 CURRENTLY ENROLLED STUDENTS

-CHILDREN OF FACULTY AND STAFF [If stated in the charter application]: Children of full time faculty and full time instructional staff.
+CHILDREN OF FACULTY AND STAFF: Children of full time faculty and full time instructional staff.

-3. SIBLINGS [If stated in the charter application]: Siblings of students currently enrolled on the date of the lottery
+3. SIBLINGS: Siblings of students currently enrolled on the date of the lottery

 4. OTHERS: All other eligible students